Steven Green DIP COUNS, Registered MBACP

 That’s when it can be useful to look at things in a wider context.
 The society we live in, our own true nature, our sense of purpose or lack of it.
 What about our inner desires and dreams?
 Are our lives the product of random chance or is there something more?
 Do our lives have meaning?

-By working in a holistic way, taking an eagle-eye view of things, I can help clients find new ways to approach issues they are facing and resolutions of a deeper, more satisfying nature.
+I can help clients find new ways to approach issues they are facing and resolutions of a deeper, more satisfying nature.
 Even small changes in perspective can lead to seeing things in a more balanced and satisfying way.

 My role as a counsellor is to provide you with a safe and supportive space to explore your thoughts and feelings, and to work with you to address the issues that you bring.
 I will help you to find clarity about yourself and the challenges you are facing.
 This will enable you to find your way through your concerns as you set the direction and focus of our time together.